tbm/homepage/content/debian/orion/qnap/ts-409/install.md

 <img src = "../../images/di-mirror4.png" class="border" alt = "Debian installer: enter mirror directory" width="842" height="462" />

-Apart from this, the installation itself should be pretty standard and you can follow the <a The installation itself should be pretty standard and you can follow the <a href = "http://www.debian.org/releases/squeeze/armel/">installation guide</a>.
+Apart from this, the installation itself should be pretty standard and you can follow the <a href = "http://www.debian.org/releases/squeeze/armel/">installation guide</a>.
 The installer knows about the TS-409 and at the end of the installation it will flash a kernel and ramdisk that will automatically